SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Preliminaries

-Subsequently, AlphaEdit~\citep{fang2025alphaedit}, based on MEMIT, introduced a new formula for $\mathbf{\Delta}$ designed to better preserve the model’s existing knowledge.
+Subsequently, AlphaEdit~\citep{fang2025alphaedit}, based on MEMIT, introduces a new formula for $\mathbf{\Delta}$ designed to better preserve the model’s existing knowledge.
 The proposed formula is:

-In this formula, both $\mathbf{K}_p$ and $\mathbf{P}$ are pre-computed (details in Appendix~\ref{app:closed-form-delta}).
-In other words, since the computation of the update matrix $\mathbf{\Delta}$ depends on the \textbf{key vector $\mathbf{k}$} for the subject $s$ and the \textbf{residual vector $\mathbf{r}$} representing the change from $o$ to $o^\ast$, it is crucial to calculate these values accurately.
+Here, $\mathbf{P}$ is a nullspace projection matrix introduced to preserve the model's existing knowledge, and $\mathbf{K}_p$ aggregates key matrices from prior edits.
+With $\mathbf{P}$ and $\mathbf{K}_p$ fixed, the computation of $\mathbf{\Delta}$ is determined by the \textbf{key vector $\mathbf{k}$} for the entity $e$ and the \textbf{residual vector $\mathbf{r}$} representing the change from $a$ to $a^\ast$, making accurate estimation of these vectors crucial.
+Appendix~\ref{app:closed-form-delta} provides the full derivation of the update formula and the computation details for $\mathbf{P}$ and $\mathbf{K}_p$.

-\subsection{Computing the Key Vector \texorpdfstring{$\mathbf{k}$}{k} and the residual Vector \texorpdfstring{$\mathbf{\delta}$}{delta}}
+\subsection{Computing the Key Vector \texorpdfstring{$\mathbf{k}$}{k} and the Residual Vector \texorpdfstring{$\boldsymbol{\delta}$}{delta}}

-\paragraph{Key Vector.} Suppose we want to edit the fact triplet from $(s, r, o)$ to $(s, r, o^{\ast})$.
-To compute the key vector $\mathbf{k}$, we extract the MLP up-projection activation from the last token of the subject (e.g., \emph{``rome''} in \emph{``Chrome''}).
-To improve the generalization of the key vector, we repeat this with various prefixes.
-We average the extracted MLP up-projection activations to obtain the final key vector $\mathbf{k}$.
+\paragraph{Key Vector.} Suppose we want to modify the original fact $(e, r, a)$ into $(e, r, a^{\ast})$.
+To compute the key vector $\mathbf{k}$, we extract the MLP up-projection activation from the last token of the entity (e.g., \emph{``rome''} in \emph{``Chrome''}).
+Following \citet{meng2023locatingeditingfactualassociations}, to improve the generalization of the key vector, we repeat this with various prefixes, and average the extracted MLP up-projection activations to obtain the final key vector $\mathbf{k}$.